hashie/hashie/README.md

 ```

 ### Mash and Rails 4 Strong Parameters

-Add the following initializer in config/initializers/mash.rb when using Mash with [Rails 4 Strong Parameters](http://edgeguides.rubyonrails.org/action_controller_overview.html#strong-parameters).
+When using Mash with [Rails 4 Strong Parameters](http://edgeguides.rubyonrails.org/action_controller_overview.html#strong-parameters) Mash will automatically detect presence of strong parameters.
+**No further action is required.**

+However, If strong parameters can't be detected automatically try to include extension manually:
+Add the following initializer in config/initializers/mash.rb.
 This prevents Mash from responding to `:permitted?` and therefore triggering an ActiveModel `ForbiddenAttributesProtection` exception.

 ```ruby
 class Mash